CompArchFA16/Lab1/report.md

  001 | 70000000  50000000 | 20000000 |	1   0   | SUB ++, CO*~OF
  001 | ffffffff  ffffffff | 00000000 |	1   0   | SUB --, CO*~OF
 ```

+We then took some of the same cases that we used for the 4 bit subtractor and padded them with zeros to create 32  bit numbers, which we were able to run through our system and they worked.

 The 32-bit subtraction process compared to the other processes had a lot of delay, so our test bench delay initially was not enough.
 Because of that we got weird values.
 We checked the test bench dump for subtraction on GTKwave, and then extended the delay time in the test bench to fix the problem.